eddydong/eddydong.github.io/option.md

 With love, for my son Mars Z. Dong.

-Improved binomial-tree option pricing algothm done when I was in Peking University.
-May not be impressive today but was something back then by pushing the step limit up to 2000 on computers of that time.
+Improved binomial-tree option pricing algothm designed by me in 2008 when I was in Peking University.
+May not be impressive today but was something back then by pushing the iteration step limit up to 2000 on the computers of that time.

 ![img](img/option/1.png)